What is an SMF internship?

 Why provide an SMF internship?

-By working with the SMF to provide a short one – two week internship, you will be supporting a high-achieving young person (predicted at least ABB at A-Level, with at least 4 or 5 A grades at GCSE) who is passionate about gaining a real insight into your sector.
+By working with the SMF to provide a short one – two week internship, you will be supporting a high-achieving young person (predicted at least ABB at A-Level or ABBB at Higher, with at least 4 or 5 A grades at GCSE or A/B Grades at National 5) who is passionate about gaining a real insight into your sector.

-The student will be from a disadvantaged background.
-Our students are either eligible for Free School Meals, or will be the first generation in their family to attend university, having attended a school with a high percentage of pupils on Free School Meals.
+Our students are either eligible for Free School Meals, or are in the first generation in their family to attend university, having attended a school with a high percentage of pupils on Free School Meals.
 The students we support would not usually be able to secure vital work experience as their schools and families do not have experience of or connections with the professions and sectors we work in.
-In 2015, 96% of the students we worked with said that they would not have secured their internship without the support of the SMF.
+In 2016 over 90% of students we worked with said that they would not have secured their internship without the support of the SMF.

 Hosting an SMF student on an internship can really help your organisation, too: 89% of employers who work with us say that we allow them to engage with students they wouldn’t reach via their traditional recruitment processes, and 100% of employers who worked with us in 2015 would recommend hosting an internship and the SMF to other employers.